kathyrollo/jcucumberng-framework/README.md

 # jCucumberNG-Framework

 ## Overview
-Allows automation testers to write Feature/Gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.
+Allows automation testers to write feature/gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

-## Write Tests, Not Page Objects
+## The Design: Write Tests, Not Page Objects
 An anti-pattern occurs when adhering to the design becomes the larger chore of automation efforts instead of writing sensible tests.
 This is the common pitfall of the popular [Page Object](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) Model (POM), where automation testers find themselves refactoring page objects after page objects as the application under test (AUT) evolves in the long run.
+The design pattern becomes the priority, not the tests.

+PicoContainer, as recommended in Cucumber's [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection), eliminates the tight coupling of page objects to step definitions by sharing states in the glue code using [dependency injection](http://picocontainer.com/injection.html) (DI).
+Each step definition is an independent unit - true to the nature of a Java method.

 The focus of test automation is _testing_, not sustaining a design pattern.
-This framework deliberately removes POM.

-[PicoContainer](https://docs.cucumber.io/cucumber/state/#dependency-injection), as recommended in Cucumber's official docs, eliminates the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html) (DI).
-Steps easily become independent units that can be reused anywhere.
+This framework deliberately forgoes POM to take advantage of Cucumber's intended design - to build a library of loosely coupled steps which can be reused anywhere.
+Writing new feature files becomes a simple matter of combining steps in the proper order.

 ## How It Works
 Below code snippet shows a faster method to begin writing test scripts without the increased overhead of setting up page objects.
 An object repository is a known approach for storing UI elements but becomes more efficient with DI.